jbellue/minesweeper/README.md

 ....1111 number of surrounding mines (0 to 8)
 ```

+### What's new
+Updated to latest (?) version of the library.

 ###TODO
+- [ ] Fix the speed.
+Latest version of the library fixed the speed, and it's too fast now.
+Lowering the framerate makes things unresponsive...
 - [ ] Comments.
 Comments, comments, and comments.
 - [X] Maybe get some kind of debug mode?